Difficulty

 - If you aren’t able to install electrical wiring behind walls due to ductwork or plumbing, an alternative solution is to conceal wires using a cable raceway, which runs along the surface of walls and can be painted to blend in with your decor.

-- Turn off the electricity at the breaker panel to the outlet or circuit breaker you will draw power from.
+- Be sure when wiring an electrical outlet to turn off the electricity at the breaker panel to the outlet or circuit breaker you will draw power from.
 Use a voltage tester to confirm the power is off at the outlet or breaker.

 - Make sure a new device will not overload the circuit from which you draw power.